jputrino/f5-openstack-lbaasv2-driver/docs/includes/topic_f5lbaas-l7_content_switching.rst

 Configuration
 -------------

 L7 content switching doesn't require any configuration changes.
-You can define L7 switching policy and rule definitions when you create or update a listener.
+You can define L7 switching policies and rules when you create or update a listener.

 Usage
 -----